 a real 'reason' why I am setting out, it's just a natural progression

 really.
 I worked to get from Novice to Div 4, and then the aim was for Div 2 and

 of course in turn into 1.
 Premier would surely be enough?
 But no, the goal then

-moved to making the 'The Team', after that it was work to win a Championship and
+moved to making the 'The GB Team', after that it was work to win a Championship and

 so it went on, and on...

-Around the Beacon, then a first solo trip to the
+Onto the sea it was to paddle around 'The Beacon', then a first solo trip to the

 now a real paddler apparently).

 It is all just a steady